adi868/Cards-Memory-Game/README.md

 This is a desktop and mobile-friendly Pokémon-themed game that tests your ability and memory in tracking and choosing amongst a randomized array of images.
 Try as catch as many Pokémon as you can!
 But be careful.
 Don't click the same one more than once!
 Check it out at [Pokémon Clicky-Game](https://adi868.github.io/Deployed-Clicky/).

 ### How To Play:
-1. Upon start, a random order of Pokémon will appear on the screen.
+1. On start, a random order of Pokémon will appear on the screen.
 2. Click through the images you think you haven't seen yet.
 Every time an image is clicked, the images rendered on the page will be shuffled in a random order.
 3. If you correctly guess an image you haven't clicked before, the scoreboard will update and add increment +1 to your score.
 4. Click on the same image more than once, though, and your score will be reset to 0 and the game will restart.